 Global cooperation on anything is a challenge in itself.
-The disparate interests, intentions, and abilities of all the world's nations to come together and find a path forward is daunting to even consider.
-As the Kyoto Protocol experience has illustrated, we really need to all be in this together.
+Integrating the disparate interests, intentions, and abilities of all the world's nations and finding a path forward is daunting to even consider.
+As the Kyoto Protocol experience illustrated, we really need to all be in this together.
 Will climate change be the ultimate tragedy of the commons?
 Will some countries recognize the economic potential of developing large-scale renewable energy technologies and out-compete us on the global stage?
 Will the US rise to the challenge of addressing climate change while managing a weak economy and public misunderstanding of the issue?
 These are not questions we can answer easily in one lesson or one course.
-But these will be the types of questions you may find yourself working on as an ESP graduate.
+But these will be the types of questions you may find yourself working on as an ESP graduate or any field that deals with climate/energy policy.

 Yearly Meetings of the IPCC

-Each year, the UNFCCC's Conference of the Parties gathers to discuss a global response to climate change - both in terms of mitigating future climate change through emissions reductions and adapting to the change we're already committed to experiencing thanks to present and past emissions.
+Each year since 1995 the UNFCCC's Conference of the Parties (COP) gathers to discuss a global response to climate change - both in terms of mitigating future climate change through emissions reductions and adapting to the change we're already committed to experiencing thanks to present and past emissions.
+(COP 1 was in Berlin, Germany in 1995.)
 For many years, it seemed that the venue was the only thing that really changed at the annual climate talks.
 Until Paris.

 Paris 2015: The year we finally did something.